asokraju/CDPRgym/README.md

 python train.py --algo ppo --env "CDPR-v0" --vec-env "subproc"
 ```

-CHeckout CDPR_RLzoo.ipynb to see more on this.
+CHeckout CDPR_rlzoo.ipynb to see more on this.